ai-ku/bestLM/README.md

 bestLM
 ======

-Run SRILM with different options to find best language model(LM) given the training and test data.
+Run SRILM with different options to find the best language model(LM) given the training and test data.

 Directory Structure:
   src/  Scripts